HTML DOM methods are actions you can perform (on HTML Elements)

 In the example above, getElementById is a method, while innerHTML is a property.

 The most common way to access an HTML element is to use the id of the element.

-In the example above the getElementById method used id="intro" to find the element.
+In the example above the getElementById method used id="demo" to find the element.

 The innerHTML Property

 The easiest way to get the content of an element is by using the innerHTML property.